Sell your own theme

 Selling a theme in the Theme Store

-Every month, thousands of merchants look for new themes to apply to their online store.
+Every month, thousands of merchants look for new themes for their online stores.
 The Theme Store is a great place for theme designers to showcase and monetize their design skills.

-What are the payout options for theme designers?
+What are the revenue share options for theme designers?